 2. Estar de mala leche (Literally: To be of bad milk)

-Our second idiom also uses the word leche, but this time with the verb estar.
-This is because this expression refers to a person’s current state and, as we know, changeable things normally use estar.
+The second Spanish idiom we are going to look at also uses the word leche, but this time with the verb estar.
+This is because this expression refers to a person’s current state, and, as we know, changeable things normally use estar.
 So what does estar de mala leche actually mean?

-Here’s an example: ‘Hoy es mejor no hablar con Juan, es de mala leche = ‘It’s better not to talk to Juan today, he’s in a bad mood’.
+Here’s an example: ‘Hoy es mejor no hablar con Juan, está de mala leche’ = ‘It’s better not to talk to Juan today, he’s in a bad mood’.

 The word uva, meaning ‘grape’ can also be used instead of leche (estar de mala uva), but has the same meaning: to be in a bad mood.